 If you have a low credit score and are looking to buy a home, your best bet is to boost your score before applying for a home loan.
 You can also talk to a housing counselor about your situation.
 They’ll be able to walk you through your options — as well as any down payment or closing cost assistance programs you might be eligible for.

 You might also consider an FHA loan, which offers less stringent credit requirements than other loans.
-In some cases, borrowers with credit scores as low as 500 might be able to qualify for an FHA loan (as long as you have at least at 10% down payment).
+In some cases, borrowers with credit scores as low as 500 might be able to qualify for an FHA loan (as long as they have at least a 10% down payment).

 Keep Reading: Can You Buy a House with Bad Credit?